In Brief

 Organisations with substantial infrastructure plans should evaluate whether their providers are investing in grid-forming capabilities such as utility-scale battery storage (BESS).

 Facilities providing grid services during stress events may secure preferential treatment under future regulatory frameworks.
-This positions energy infrastructure as a potential source of competitive advantage.
+This positions energy infrastructure as a potential source of competitive advantage rather than merely a cost centre.

-Audit planned workloads with explicit energy consumption modelling.
-Not all applications have equivalent profiles—inference differs substantially from training.
+Conduct Energy-Aware Architecture Reviews: Audit planned AI workloads with explicit energy consumption modelling.
+Not all AI applications have equivalent power profiles; inference differs substantially from training in both magnitude and variability.

 For organisations with SOCI Act obligations, map workload energy demands against resilience requirements.
 Systems supporting critical functions need energy supply assurance during grid stress events.

-Technology planning cycles should incorporate energy capacity assessment alongside compute, storage, and network requirements.
-Map capability rollouts against realistic energy availability timelines.
+Integrate Energy Constraints into Technology Roadmaps: Technology planning cycles must incorporate energy capacity assessment alongside compute, storage, and network requirements.
+Map AI capability rollouts against realistic energy availability timelines rather than assuming infrastructure will follow demand.

 Questions for Leadership